What is Gynecomastia?

 - Possible requirement for revision gyno surgery

-Our surgeons are highly respected and recognised gynecomastia specialists and are regularly invited to speak about the latest advances in gynecomastia treatment in the UK and at international conferences in Europe and the USA.
+Our surgeons are highly respected and recognised gynecomastia specialists and are regularly invited to speak about the latest advances in gynecomastia treatment in the UK and at international conferences.

-Centre for Surgery in London specialises in offering high-quality natural-looking gynecomastia surgery results using gold standard surgical techniques.
+Centre for Surgery in London specialises in offering high-quality, natural-looking gynecomastia surgery results using gold-standard surgical techniques.
 Our consultant plastic surgeons have many years of experience in treating all types of gynecomastia.
-The first step for every patient is to have a consultation to discuss your requirements for surgery with consideration of all the potential treatment options before deciding on the most effective solution.
+The first step for every patient is to have a consultation to discuss requirements for surgery with consideration of all the potential treatment options before deciding on the most effective solution.

 During the consultation, your surgeon will clearly explain the pros and cons of gynecomastia surgery, including potential risks.
 Once you have all the information you need, you can make an informed decision that is right for you.